MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 <picture> 	Defines a container for multiple image resources
 ```

+## Background Images

-**Background Images: Repeats itself if it is smaller
+Background Images: Repeats itself if it is smaller

 *Add background image on an HTML element using style attribute and css background-image.
 ```